Contains the active ingredient epoetin beta (rch) [recombinant human erythropoietin]

 Ask your doctor or pharmacist if you are not sure about any medicine.

-how to inject NEORECORMON.
-Do not inject yourself with NEORECORMON unless you have received training.
+yourself with NeoRecormon unless you have received training.

 Follow all directions given to you by your doctor, nurse or pharmacist carefully.